Review time and attendance, modify hours, authorise shifts, see employee notes and leave manager comments.

 Zeroing out a timesheet

-The ‘zero out’ option is useful for quickly dealing with shifts that, for whatever reason, were not worked, and should not be processed or paid – for example, no show shifts, or shifts that were rostered by mistake.
+The ‘zero out’ option is useful for quickly dealing with shifts that, for whatever reason, were not worked and should not be processed or paid – for example, no show shifts, or shifts that were scheduled by mistake.

 Zero-ing out a shift, will simply authorise the shift at zero hours worked.